What Makes Sammy Run?: Reception and legacy

 In Goldwyn: A Biography of the Man Behind the Myth (1976), Arthur Marx reveals that Samuel Goldwyn offered Schulberg money to not have it published because Goldwyn felt that the author was "doublecrossing the Jews" and perpetuating anti-Semitism by making Sammy Glick so venal.
+Schulberg told Ron Martinetti of American Legends website: "Sam Goldwyn didn't read the book, but was very hostile toward it.
+Louie Mayer tried to run me out of town.
+He hated the book.
+Mayer told my father he would ruin him for not stopping me from writing the novel."
 In his introduction to the 1990 reissue of the novel, Schulberg wrote, "Since Sammy is obviously Jewish, I thought it should be clear that nearly all his victims—Rosalie, Manheim, Blumberg, Fineman, his brother, Israel—were also Jewish, suggesting the wide range of personalities and attitudes under the one ethnic umbrella."

 When Schulberg wrote the novel, he was a member of the Communist Party of the USA.
 High-ranking party member John Howard Lawson ordered Schulberg to make extensive changes to the novel to better fit Communist principles.
 Schulberg refused and quit the party in protest, and a decade later testified before the House Unamerican Activities Committee about Communist influence in Hollywood and to identify other party members.

-The book was cited by famed Marvel Comics creator Jack Kirby in particular as one of the principal reasons he originally quit the company he helped create, not wanting to become or associated with anyone as power-hungry as the fictional Sammy Glick.

 When the book was published, there was much speculation that the character of Sammy Glick was based on producer Jerry Wald.
 Schulberg later admitted that Wald was one of his models, but "not the only one."
 In his book Competing With Idiots, writer Nick Davis points to his great-uncle Joseph L. Mankiewicz as another possible model for Glick: "Sammy Glick was a beautiful embodiment of all of [Hollywood's] most horrible characters rolled up into one hugely unsympathetic, grasping ball of ambition, who reminded more than one Hollywood reader of Joe."